Select the number of questions and difficulty, then click Get Questions!

 This database consists of all the premium questions and explanations used in previous daily TriviaGoat quizzes.
 New questions are added daily!
 This database is free to use, but do consider donating to help pay for the upkeep.

-Correct Answer: El Argar
+Correct Answer: Emperor Penguin

 Difficulty: medium